 Check that the purpose of the visit is clear and is linked to the school's development/Improvement Plan.
 What are the relevant school Policies?
-Discuss an agenda with the Headteacher, subject coordinator and or class teacher well in advance.
+Discuss an agenda with the Head of School, subject lead and/or class teacher well in advance.
 Make sure that the date chosen is suitable.
 Discuss with the staff if any supporting information is available - Ofsted report, improvement plan, performance data.
 Be clear beforehand exactly what you are looking for.
-Try to prepare questions and submit to staff in advance.
+To make the best use of time, please submit questions to staff in beforehand.